kxdang/react-hangman/README.md

-## Hangman React App
+## Hangman

-# What I learned

-- How to manipulate and access state and props
+A React hangman game from Colt Steele's Modern React Bootcamp

+## 👨‍🎓What I learned:

+- Handling data in React state
+- Practice with binding React methods
-- How to change HTML based on state
+- Practice manipulating DOM based on state
-- Bind onClick functions